marvinme/Enterprise-Performance-Pack/README.md

 ![Download Picture03](images/pic03.JPG)

-If you change the parameter of upperbound from 9999 to 99999 in docker-compose.yml, to make the load testing much more intensively, you will find the difference increases significently between two JDK runtimes as below:
+If you change the parameter of "upperBound" from 9999 to 99999 in docker-compose.yml, to make the load testing much more intensively, you will find the performance differentiated significently between two JDK runtimes as below:

 ![Download Picture04](images/pic04.JPG)